eBay/accessibility-ruleset-runner/examples/chromeextension/README.md

 #### Configure Parameters

-The Ruleset Runner Overlay can be modified to include additional parameters.
+The Ruleset Runner Dialog can be modified to include additional parameters.
 However, some base parameters might be useful:

 <ul>
 <li><b>View Name:</b> A name should be given to the view that was setup.
 This name should be specific and descriptive enough to help scale (ie working with hundreds of views).
 See below for the definition of a view.</li>